pulumi/docs/content/docs/get-started/crossguard/authoring-a-policy-pack.md

 ---
 <!-- markdownlint-disable emphasis ul -->

 Policies can be written in TypeScript/JavaScript (Node.js) or Python and can be applied to Pulumi stacks written in any language.

-{{% notes %}}
-Python support is currently in preview.
-{{% /notes %}}
+More information on language support for policies is [here]({{< relref "/docs/guides/crossguard#languages" >}}).

 {{< chooser language "typescript,python" >}}